Who we are

 In 2016, ArtHome merged with Artopolis Development to create ArtBuilt.

-Robinson is also an award-winning filmmaker and producer.
+Esther is also an award-winning filmmaker and producer.
 Her critically acclaimed directorial debut A Walk into the Sea: Danny Williams and The Warhol Factory took top prizes at The Berlin, Tribeca and Chicago film festivals.
 It is currently scheduled to be re-released digitally in 2024.
 Recent producer titles include (among others): The Velvet Underground by Todd Haynes, the Academy Award Nominated film Strong Island by Yance Ford, and the PBS/POV broadcast Through The Night by Loira Limbal.
 Additionally, She is also an active board member of Women Make Movies and a mom to Otis who is an all-things-motor and skateboarding obsessed middle-schooler.

 Guy has spent over 25 years supporting the Arts in New York, nationally and internationally.